 - 1. Complete two prerequisite courses (PSY 815 & PSY 818). - 2.
-Complete the QMES application form, which requires signatures from two QMES faculty members and the QMES chairperson (currently Drs.
-Mark Brandt and Nathan Carter), and submit that form to the D2L portal - 3.
-Complete three advanced training courses (see list below). - 4.
+Complete the QMES application, which requires signatures from your faculty advisor and the QMES co-chairs (currently Drs.
+Mark Brandt and Nathan Carter).
+After completing the form and obtaining the signatures, you should submit that form to the D2L portal - 3.
+Complete three advanced training courses (see below). - 4.
 Maintain a GPA of 3.9 for these five courses together (i.e., 4 of 5 courses with grade = 4.0 and at most one course with grade = 3.5). - 5.
-Complete a student development project under the supervision of two members of the QMES faculty (see description below). - 6.
-Submit the QMES completion form with signatures to D2L portal.
+Complete a student development project under the supervision of a QMES faculty member (see description below). - 6.
+Submit the QMES completion with signatures to D2L portal.